 Our body undergoes a series of biological responses when we experience stress.
 Certain hormones and neurotransmitters are released as a result of changes affecting the natural state of the body.
 In fact, several hormones work together to help regulate your sleep-wake cycle.
 When prolonged stress occurs, this cycle becomes disrupted setting off a cascade of physiological effects such as moodiness, cognitive impairment, and behavioral changes.

-- Putting my phone on silent an hour before going to bed prevents me from checking any alerts and notifications that go off.
-This approach is helpful because it allows me to start my nightly routine without interruptions, which can further delay going to bed on time.
+- Putting your phone on silent an hour before going to bed.
+This prevents you from checking any alerts and notifications that go off.
+This approach is also helpful because it allows you to start your nightly routine without interruptions, which can further delay going to bed on time.

 - Having a bright light on acts as an external stimulus, encouraging the body to stay awake.
-Therefore, similar to putting my phone on silent, I turn off the lights at least 30 minutes before I’m ready for bed.
+Therefore, similar to putting your phone on silent, turn off the lights at least 30 minutes before going bed.

-- Reading a book is something I do most nights.
-It’s a great way for me to relax and to catch up on some of the newer books I’ve purchased.
+- Reading a book is a great way to relax and to gradually fall asleep.

 Creating a sleep schedule will benefit you in many ways.
 Play around with different methods to determine what works for you.
 Once you figure it out, become consistent with implementing it.
 Over time it will become second nature and you’ll feel much more rested each day.

 Getting proper nutrition provides your body with essential vitamins and minerals.
 These nutrients allow you to have the physical energy needed to make it through the day.
 A poor diet affects the way your body responds to stress.
 Research studies have shown when the body experiences stress, GI absorption, intestinal permeability, and mucous & stomach acid secretions are affected.

 In order to limit some of these negative effects, try meal prepping.
 When your meals are planned in advanced it eliminates having to scramble at the last minute to cook something.
 Taking these steps can make your day much easier.